 DAVID A LASKOW, M.D.
 (LC '77), Chief of the Kidney and Pancreas Transplant Service at Robert Wood Johnson University Hospital and Associate Professor of Surgery at UMDNJ-Robert Wood Johnson Medical School.
 Prior to joining RWJUH, he was the Director of the Division of Transplantation at Allegheny University Hospital--Hahnemann Division.
 His experience also includes appointments at the University of Alabama School of Medicine, Mt.
 Sinai School of Medicine, and Beth Israel Medical Center.
 Dr. Laskow is a member of numerous professional organizations, including the American College of Surgeons, American Society of Transplant Physicians, and the Association for Academic Surgery.
 He has conducted fourteen innovative clinical trials advancing the art and science of kidney transplantation, and has been published in over 40 peer-reviewed journals and books.
 He resides with his wife and two children in Skillman, NJ.

-RIKI JACOBS (LC '80), who passed away in 2009, was the Executive Director of the Hyacinth AIDS Foundation, the largest private AIDS support agency in New Jersey.
+RIKI JACOBS (LC '80) (1957-2009) was the Executive Director of the Hyacinth AIDS Foundation, the largest private AIDS support agency in New Jersey.
 She was formerly a staff attorney with the Commission of Sex Discrimination in the Statutes and began her professional career with the New Jersey Association on Corrections, where, among other responsibilities, she provided AIDS education to inmates in county jails.
 She has been involved since 1986 with organizing local and statewide coalitions, including the New Jersey Women and AIDS Network.
 She served on the Governor's Advisory Council since former Gov. Jim Florio's administration.
 In addition to her Livingston degree, she received her JD degree from Rutgers-Newark School of Law.